balancer/balancer-v2-monorepo/pkg/deployments/DEPLOYING.md

 ## Checking Deployments

-The deployments package is able to verify that the addresses found in the `output` directories correspond exactly to a run of the task as described by `index.ts`, using the inputs at `input.ts` and the data from the `build-info` directory.
+The deployments package is able to verify that the addresses found in the `output` directories correspond exactly to a run of the task as described by `cli.ts`, using the inputs at `input.ts` and the data from the `build-info` directory.

 This can be done manually by running the `check-deployments` Hardhat task (`yarn hardhat check-deployments --network <network>`), but it is also done automatically on CI.
 Like deployment, [this also requires access to an RPC endpoint](#prerequisites).